Schwarz-Official/Schwarz/README.md

 At Schwarz, we treasure a community where respect, inclusivity, and creativity thrive.
 Please familiarize yourself with our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the standards of behavior we uphold.

 Join Schwarz today and become part of a community where your artistic dreams take flight.
-Let's sculpt, render, and animate the extraordinary together!
+Let's sculpt, render, and animate the extraordinary together!!